 Sometimes referred to as IA detectives or simply IA, internal affairs investigators typically work outside of the traditional command structure.
 Instead, IA investigators work within a division or office that reports directly to the chief, agency director or possibly even an independent commission.
 This helps remove some of the potential for corruption and goes a long way toward ensuring a thorough, accurate and independent investigation.

 These offices may go by different names in different agencies, such as internal affairs division, inspector general's office, public integrity unit or office of professional compliance.
 Regardless of the name, the function is essentially the same.

-Much of the work of internal affairs investigators is done in an office setting.
+Much of the work of internal affairs investigators are done in an office setting.
 Depending on the size of the agency, some travel may be required, as in the case of a state or federal law enforcement agency, for example.

 Internal investigators may be called upon to investigate violations of agency policy, allegations of misuse of public office, uses of force and control by officers, and accusations of criminal wrongdoing by members of their departments.
 The bulk of the work of an IA detective consists of interviewing victims, witnesses, and suspects and producing extensive investigative reports.
 They may respond to scenes, such as police shootings, and to sites where improper conduct is alleged to have occurred.